zeta-chain/docs/docs/developers/omnichain/overview.md

 An omnichain contract is deployed on ZetaChain and can be called from any connected chain.

-To call on omnichain contract the only thing a user has to do is send a transaction to a connected chain to ZetaChain's TSS address.
-The transaction `amount` becomes available to the sender on ZetaChain as [ZRC-20](/developers/tokens/zrc20) and the `data` byte array (containing an the omnichain contract `address` and `message`) is used to call the omnichain contract by `address` and pass arguments from the `message`.
+To call an omnichain contract from a connected chain a user sends native gas tokens to the TSS address or deposits supported ERC-20 tokens to ERC-20 custody contract.
+The amount of deposited tokens becomes available an omnichain contract in a [ZRC-20](/developers/tokens/zrc20) form and the payload of the deposit is passed as the message to the contract.

 Omnichain Smart Contracts are ideal for more complex applications where state management between different chains is core to the application.
 Some use case